martincohen/Punity/README.md

 ## Speed

-On an average machine, a game [33 grams](https://martincohen.itch.io/33-grams) utilizing previous version of Punity runs in 240x240 at ~20μs per frame (~50000 FPS).
-On [GCW Zero](http://www.gcw-zero.com/specifications), the same game in 320x240 runs between 0.7ms to 2ms per frame (500-1500 FPS).
+On an average machine, a game [33 grams](https://martincohen.itch.io/33-grams) utilizing previous version of Punity runs in 240x240 at ~20μs per frame (equivalent of ~50000 FPS).
+On [GCW Zero](http://www.gcw-zero.com/specifications), the same game in 320x240 runs between 0.7ms to 2ms per frame (equivalent of ~500-1500 FPS).

 ## Limitations